kopierschnitte/venus.dbus-senec-enfluri/README.md

 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.grid.http_40`
 - After successful DBus connection, IOBroker smartmeter values are accessed.
-NOTE: it might be required to change the iobroker IDs in order to be functuonal for you (see method \_getIOBrokerSmartmeterData).
-IF you need it please open an issue, than this can also be added to the config file..
 - Serial is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
 - After that a "loop" is started which polls iobroker data every 1000ms from the REST-API and updates the values in the DBus